 We are always looking for volunteers who would like to support the work of Harmony, Hope & Healing and make an impact in the communities we serve.
+Update: We have paused the work of our choir and physical music classes during the COVID-19 pandemic.

 Administrative Opportunities- Help us out behind the scenes.
 This includes marketing, mailing for our donors, providing hospitality at our monthly brunches at Old St. Pat’s Church and other clerical work.